 Everything You Wanted to Know About NASA Championships

-Launched in 2006, the NASA Championships Presented by Toyo Tires is one of the marquee events of the National Auto Sport Association.
+Launched in 2006, the NASA Championships is one of the marquee events of the National Auto Sport Association.
 The Championship event provides NASA racers around the country the definitive platform for showcasing their driving talent, their attention to detail and their devotion to the sport.
 Only when all three of those elements come together can they hope to have a shot at being crowned a NASA National Champion.

 To become a NASA Champion, everything must come together to conquer the very best amateur racing drivers in the country.
 Error-free driving is a must.
 Exceptional preparation is key, and a bit of good luck certainly helps.